lambda-music/lambda-music/docs/getting-started.md

 ===============

 # System Requirements #
-Any operating systems that can run the following systems:
-- Java 8
+Lambda Music Sequencer (hereinafter abbreviated as Lamu) can run any operating systems that can run the following systems: - Java 8
 - JNA
 - JACK Audio Connection Kit